pjotrekk/lightning/blogpost/blogpost.md

 A lot is going on here.
 `@Profile("withEmulator")` - the app is supposed to read data from the real lightning detectors so we want to have the ability to enable/disable the emulator.
 There are lots of ways to specify the Spring Profile.
 I've chosen to have it in the application.yml as `spring.profiles.active` so you can just run the app without additional params.
 To disable it just comment/remove these lines.

-`@Log4j2`, `@RequiredArgsConstructor` - these annotations are the Lombok ones.
-The first generates logger (We can use it via e.g. `log.info("message")`), the second generates a constructor for all fields that are final.
+`@Log4j2`, `@RequiredArgsConstructor` - these are Lombok annotations.
+The first generates a logger (We can use it via e.g. `log.info("message")`), the second generates a constructor for all fields that are final.
 As you see it fits great with Constructor Dependency Injection!
 We are injecting the Environment with all the needed information about the Kafka instance we're going to write to, the LightningGenerator we've just created (it's a @Component so we can inject it via constructor) and the Executor to run the pipeline in a separate Thread.

 Now let's get to the core - `sendLightningData()` method.